The Fly Cop

-The Fly Cop is a 1917 American silent comedy film featuring Oliver Hardy.
+The Fly Cop is a 1917 lost American 2-reel silent comedy film featuring Oliver Hardy.
 Like many American films of the time, The Fly Cop was subject to cuts by city and state film censorship boards.
 The Chicago Board of Censors required cuts in scenes of a man pulling an artificial leg from a girl and of a girl pulling her skirt above her knees while walking across a wet floor.

+Plot

+The plot follows a bumbling police officer (West) who is assigned to go undercover to gain evidence against a ladies' gambling den and nightclub.
+To infiltrate the establishment, he disguises himself.
+Once inside, chaos and slapstick ensue as he causes a series of comedic disturbances, eventually trying to catch the venue's illicit activities in the act.